Lightbery/.github/README.md

-# .github
+# Lightbery
-The profile page for Lightbery
+The platform for your favorite arts.